Ephie Rowe Figure

 It can be a difficult time for mothers and the exercises are specifically designed for you with safe and effective exercises without the added concern of childcare.

-Classes take place in a studio and consist of a combination of resistance and cardiovascular exercises specifically chosen for this group.
-For new mothers, babies can be included in the exercises themselves or left to sleep or play in car seats or travel cots.
+Classes take place out doors and consist of a combination of resistance and cardiovascular exercises specifically chosen for this group.
+For new mothers, babies can be included in the exercises themselves or left to sleep or play in buggies.
+The relaxed environment allows you to participate in exercise or take time out to attend to your child.

 Why exercise during pregnancy and after giving birth?